Accelerating Low-Rank Factorization-Based Semidefinite Programming Algorithms on GPU: Numerical Study

 \paragraph{LoRADS.} The LoRADS solver is implemented with the C programming language.
 It incorporates several important techniques and heuristic strategies that enhance its performance, including the dynamic rank strategy, the control of the penalty factor $\rho$, and the heuristic factor.
 For details on these techniques, refer to Sections 4.3 and 5.1 in~\cite{han2024low}.

-\paragraph{cuLoRADS.} The cuLoRADS solver is implemented with the Julia programming language.
+\paragraph{cuLoRADS.} The cuLoRADS solver is implemented with the Julia programming language\footnote{The cuLoRADS solver is available at \url{https://github.com/COPT-Public/cuLoRADS}.}.
 It inherits the techniques applied in LoRADS.
 Additionally, to address the issue where LoRADS sometimes fails to balance the feasibility and optimality of the solution—specifically, the trade-off between primal infeasibility, dual infeasibility, and the primal-dual gap—cuLoRADS incorporates a re-optimization (\texttt{re-opt}) technique.
 This technique improves the dual infeasibility and primal-dual gap errors when necessary through rescaling, thereby ensuring balanced convergence of all three criteria: primal feasibility, dual feasibility, and the primal-dual gap.

 The idea behind the \reopt technique is that rescaling the objective matrix $C$ can balance the feasibility and optimality conditions.
 Through extensive experimentation, we observed the following phenomena.
 When scaling down the objective matrix, i.e., multiplying it by a factor less than 1, the emphasis on optimality increases, resulting in a higher-quality solution at the same level of primal feasibility.
 Conversely, scaling up the objective matrix, i.e., multiplying it by a factor greater than 1, can relax the optimality requirements, allowing the solver to meet the primal infeasibility tolerance faster, albeit with a solution of lower optimality quality.